Image

 2.000 2.000

-• All students in the French major must take the American Council on the Teaching of Foreign Languages (ACTFL) Oral Proficiency Interview, ACTFL Writing Proficiency Test and the French Outcomes Assessment Test, prior to being cleared for graduation.
-Information about the exams can be found on the ACTFL Website and the Language Testing International (LTI) website, the exclusive licensee of ACTFL.
+• All students in the French major must take the American Council on the Teaching of Foreign Languages (ACTFL) Oral Proficiency Interview, ACTFL Writing Proficiency Test and French Outcomes Assessment Test prior to being cleared for graduation.
+Information about the exams can be found on the ACTFL Website and Language Testing International (LTI) website, the exclusive licensee of ACTFL.

 Program Note

 • Some courses in the Department of Modern and Classical Language Studies are offered on a rotating basis, and course availability may change at any time.
-Please see the program coordinator or your academic advisor for course planning.
+Students should see the program coordinator or academic advisor for course planning.

 Foreign Language College Requirement, B.A.